OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

 <br/>

 # 5. Configuration Guide

-This chapter provides guidance on each configuration value included in all server configuration files.
-Each setting is an important element that controls the server's behavior and environment, and appropriate settings are necessary for stable server operation.
-Please refer to the item-by-item explanations and examples to apply settings suitable for each environment.
+This chapter provides guidance on all configuration values included in the server's configuration files.
+Each configuration is an important element that controls the server's behavior and environment, and appropriate settings are needed for stable server operation.
+Refer to the descriptions and examples for each item to apply the appropriate settings for each environment.

-Please note that settings with the 🔒 icon are either fixed values by default or generally do not need to be modified.
+Settings with the 🔒 icon are either fixed values by default or values that generally do not need to be modified.

 ## 5.1. application.yml

-- Role: The application.yml file defines the basic settings for the Spring Boot application.
-Through this file, you can specify various environment variables such as the application name, database settings, profile settings, etc., which have a significant impact on how the application operates.
+- Role: The application.yml file defines the basic settings of the Spring Boot application.
+Through this file, you can specify various environment variables such as the application name, database settings, and profile settings, which have a significant impact on how the application operates.

 - Location: `src/main/resources/`

 ### 5.1.1.
 Spring Basic Configuration
-Spring's basic configuration defines the application name and profiles to activate, playing an important role in setting up the server's operating environment.
+The basic Spring configuration defines the application name and active profile, playing an important role in setting up the server's operating environment.

 * `spring.application.name`: 🔒
     - Specifies the name of the application.
-    - Usage: Mainly used to identify the application in log messages, monitoring tools, or Spring Cloud services.
+    - Purpose: Primarily used for identifying the application in log messages, monitoring tools, or Spring Cloud services.
     - Example: `cas`

 * `spring.profiles.active`:
   - Defines the profile to activate.
-  - Usage: Selects either sample or development environment to load the appropriate settings for that environment.
-For more details about profiles, please refer to [6.
+  - Purpose: Selects one of the sample or development environments to load the appropriate settings for that environment.
+For more details on profiles, please refer to [6.
 Profile Configuration and Usage](#6-profile-configuration-and-usage) chapter.
   - Supported profiles: sample, dev
   - Example: `sample`, `dev`

 * `spring.profiles.group.dev`: 🔒
   - Defines individual profiles included in the `dev` profile group.
-  - Usage: Groups settings to be used in the development environment.
+  - Purpose: Manages settings to be used in the development environment as a group.
-  - Profile file naming convention: Configuration files for each profile use the name defined in the group as is.
+  - Profile filename rules: Configuration files for each profile use the exact name defined in the group.
 For example, the auth profile is written as application-auth.yml, and the databases profile as application-databases.yml.
-The filename should be used exactly as written under group.dev.
+The filename must use the name exactly as it appears under group.dev.

 * `spring.profiles.group.sample`: 🔒
   - Defines individual profiles included in the `sample` profile group.
-  - Usage: Groups settings to be used in the development environment.
+  - Purpose: Manages settings to be used in the development environment as a group.
-  - Profile file naming convention: Configuration files for each profile use the name defined in the group as is.
+  - Profile filename rules: Configuration files for each profile use the exact name defined in the group.
 For example, the auth profile is written as application-auth.yml, and the databases profile as application-databases.yml.
-The filename should be used exactly as written under group.dev.
+The filename must use the name exactly as it appears under group.sample.

 <br/>

 ### 5.1.2.
 Jackson Basic Configuration

-Jackson is the JSON serialization/deserialization library used by default in Spring Boot.
-Through Jackson's settings, you can adjust the serialization method or format of JSON data, improving performance and efficiency in data transmission.
+Jackson is the default JSON serialization/deserialization library used in Spring Boot.
+Through Jackson's configuration, you can adjust the serialization method or format of JSON data, improving performance and efficiency during data transmission.

 * `spring.jackson.default-property-inclusion`: 🔒
-    - Sets not to serialize when property values are null.
+    - Configures not to serialize properties when their values are null.
     - Example: non_null

 * `spring.jackson.default-property-inclusion`: 🔒
-    - Sets not to cause errors when serializing empty objects.
+    - Configures not to generate errors when serializing empty objects.
     - Example: false

 <br/>